delvedor/LightFirewall/README.md

 <a name="removeClient"></a>
 ### removeClient(ip)
 *@param* {String} **ip**  [ip address of the request]
-This function removes a given client from the ipChecker's DB.
+This function removes a given client from the Light Firewall's DB.

 ## TODO
 - [ ] Improve docs